Time to Cook

 Cooking Tip: If brisket is too large to brown in stockpot, heat 1-1/2 teaspoons oil in large nonstick skillet over medium heat until hot.
 Place brisket in skillet; brown evenly.
 Meanwhile heat remaining 1-1/2 teaspoons oil in stockpot.
 Add onion and garlic; cook as directed above.
 Place brisket, fat side up, over onion mixture.
 Proceed as directed.

 Reserve 1/2 cup onion for apples.
 Add remaining onion and garlic to stockpot.
 Cook and stir 4 to 5 minutes or until onion is tender.
 Return brisket, fat-side up, to stockpot.
-Add apple cider; bring to a boil.
+Add cider; bring to a boil.
 Reduce heat; cover tightly and simmer 2-3/4 to 3-1/4 hours or until brisket is fork-tender.

 Meanwhile, heat butter in large nonstick skillet over medium heat until melted.
 Add apples and remaining onion; cook and stir 5 to 7 minutes or until apples are just tender.
 Add cranberries and brown sugar; cook 4 to 6 minutes or until cranberries are tender and juices are thickened, stirring occasionally.
 Stir in walnuts.
 Keep warm.

 Cooking Tip: To toast walnuts, spread in single layer on metal baking sheet.
 Bake in 350°F oven 3 to 5 minutes or until lightly browned, stirring occasionally.
 (Watch carefully to prevent burning.)
 Set aside to cool.